 Does Your Chimney Need a New Liner?

-Certain substances should not be put into the fireplace, including treated wood, which can cause toxics fumes--and charcoal, which can create carbon monoxide.
+Certain substances should not be put into the fireplace, including treated wood, which can cause toxic fumes--and charcoal, which can create carbon monoxide.
 Never use lighter fluid or gasoline in a fireplace, as these substances can explode.

-Make sure children & pets do not get too close to a fireplace when it's in use.
+Make sure children and pets do not get too close to a fireplace when it's in use.
 Additionally, glass doors become extremely hot & take a long time to cool down after the fire is out, so be cautious in touching doors.

 Liners protect the masonry from the corrosive byproducts of combustion.
 Over time, flue gases and water vapor break down mortar joints from inside the chimney where it is sometimes impossible to see without using special equipment.
 When mortar joints have eroded or are missing, heat can transfer to nearby combustibles and carbon monoxide can leak into living spaces.

-New Buck Chimney Sweeps install only the best stainless steel lines on the market today.
+New Buck Chimney Sweeps installs only the best stainless steel lines on the market today.
 All of our liners come with a lifetime warranty so you can be rest assured your liner will last as long as you do!